Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Alina garces says a couple of years ago
+Alina garces says 3 years ago

 Diagnosed with 80% myeloma and p17delection after transplant and fitting very aggressive myeloma I’m considering fenbendazole but very overwhelmed with all the information appreciated your opinion